bitcraze/bitcraze-website/src/tutorials/loco-positioning-system.md

 {% img Powering the anchors; wide; /images/tutorials/getting_started_with_lps/power.png %}

-* Micro USB.
+* __Micro USB__.
 Good for fixed and portable setups were a external battery or power adapter is used.
-* Barrel jack.
+* __Barrel jack__.
 Good for fixed and portable setup were power adapter is used.
-* Skrew terminal.
+* __Skrew terminal__.
 Good for fixed installation and for chaining.
 Cable size up to 0,5mm2.

 They can be connected at the same time so the anchor can still be power from the skrew terminal when connecting the micro USB cable to do an update or when changing the configuration.
 All power options can handle 5-12V and the supply should be able to provide at least 150mA of current.
 {% endsi_step %}